This Chili Shakshuka is the perfect from-the-pantry dinner option. It’s easy, delicious, vegetarian and a one-skillet, stovetop recipes, too!

-I have adapted the size of the NYT recipe, which yields much more than we needed.
-I’ve also added in some diced red bell pepper and some frozen corn, to up the vegetable quotient and in keeping with the pantry, or in this case, fridge/freezer dinner.
+Beyond the usual Shakshuka ingredients, I’ve also added in some kidney beans, diced red bell pepper and some frozen corn, to up the vegetable quotient and in keeping with the pantry, or in this case, fridge/freezer dinner.

 Canned Beans: Canned beans vary slightly in size, but they are usually in the 15-17oz range.
 I love kidney beans myself, usually red, but a mixture of red and white is nice, too.
 Black beans would be a nice addition or any canned bean you have or enjoy.

 Canned Tomatoes: I love Fire-roasted tomatoes for dishes like this, as they bring a lovely, but subtle smokey flavour to the dish.
 Muir Glen brand is the one I use.

 Spices: Adjust the amount of spicing to suit your taste.
 Use the lower end for less spicy or the top end for more spicy.

 You don’t need to use a cast-iron skillet here.
 Any large skillet will work just fine.

 Worried about using your cast iron skillet for a tomato dish?
 No need to worry!
 As long as your cast iron skillet is well-seasoned, it will stand up just fine.
 I generally try to not let the tomatoes sit in the pan too long, so I remove any leftovers to another dish.
 Wash up promptly and wipe dry immediately.
 Wipe with a little oil and set onto a low burner on the stove-top for a few minutes to dry thoroughly.